SaulAverageman/ansible-roles/README.md

-just make sure you have tasks/main.yaml and meta/main.yaml even thoug they are empty
+just make sure you have tasks/main.yaml and meta/main.yaml even though they can be empty